acileee/Learn-RAG-from-scratch/README.md

 ### 2. Embeddings

 Each chunk is converted into an embedding vector.

 The query is also embedded, and semantic search compares the query vector to chunk vectors.

+This makes retrieval semantic instead of only keyword-based.

 ### 3. Retrieval